OSGeo/mdme/README.md

 The library [vjsf](https://koumoul-dev.github.io/vuetify-jsonschema-form/latest/examples#basic) uses a json-schema definition to render a form.
 Some special fields ('x-display: 'hidden') are added to the schema file to enrich vizualisation.

+MCF introduces contacts and distributions as key-value pairs.
+This pattern is not supported by vsjf.
+For this reason contacts and distributions are converted to array at loading time and back to object when saving.

 ## License

 MIT